Document Destruction, Personal Identifying Information

 - biometric data

 Each public or private entity that uses documents containing personal identifying information shall develop a policy for the destruction or proper document disposal of paper documents containing personal identifying information.

-If a recycler or disposal firm is used for document destruction, the recycler or disposal firm is not required to verify that the documents it received for document disposal or recycling have been properly destroyed or disposed of, unless specifically stated by contract.
+If a recycler or disposal firm is used for destroying documents, the recycler or disposal firm is not required to verify that the documents it received for document disposal or recycling have been properly destroyed or disposed of, unless specifically stated by the contract.